project-oak/silveroak/silveroak-opentitan/aes/Impl/README.md

 ```console
 $ make aes_sub_bytes_util
 ```
-This will generate an FPGA implementation sub-directory in the directrory `aes_implemention`:
+This will generate an FPGA implementation sub-directory in the directory `aes_implemention`:
 ```console
 $ ls aes_implemention
 aes_sub_bytes
 ```
-There might be other circuit implenetations thre from previous runs.
+There might be other circuit implenetations their from previous runs.
-Two reports are of itnerest:
+Two reports are of interest:
 * The post synthesis utilization report which gives an approximate resource utilization.
 * The post-placement and optimization which gives an accurate utilization report.